 Ominous Homelands in World Cinema

 Loading...

-By drawing on contemporary films from different national contexts, and relating these with emerging political discourses, this book explores some of the new meanings associated with notions of "Homeland" since the creation of the Department of Homeland Security in the US in 2002.
-The analysis shows how notions and images of "Home/land" have come to absorb securitarian connotations in popular culture, not only linked to terrorism but progressively connected to a number of other global processes such as the so-called "refugee crisis," the emergence of new geo-political powers, new wars and the rise of authoritarian leaders and nationalistic movements in different parts of the world.
+By drawing on contemporary films from different national contexts, and relating these with emerging political discourses, this book explores some of the new meanings and images associated with ideas of home and land.
+The analysis also traces how notions and representations of "Homeland" in popular culture have increasingly become infused with themes of security and control, not only linked to terrorism but also progressively connected to a number of other global processes such as the so-called "refugee crisis," the emergence of new geopolitical powers, wars and the rise of authoritarian leaders and nationalistic movements in different parts of the world.

+Ominous Homelands in World Cinema